hazelrc/Game-UI-System-Prototype-Unity/README.md

 ## 🎮 Features (What the User Can Do)

-- Swipe to slice objects on screen
+- Swipe to slice valid targets
+- Avoid slicing dangerous / bad targets
-- Gain points through successful interactions
+- Gain points through successful hits
-- Lose lives when missing targets
+- Lose lives when missing targets or hitting bad targets
 - Select gameplay difficulty
 - Pause and resume the game
 - Adjust master volume